missionpinball/mpf-docs/tutorial/8_plunger.rst

 Tutorial step 8: Add your plunger lane
 ======================================

-The previous step was really long since we had to go through all the basics of what ball devices are and how they're configured.
-In this step we're going to create a second ball device—-your *plunger lane* (or *shooter lane* or *ball launcher* or *catapult* or whatever you want to call it).
+In this step we're going to create a second ball device—your *plunger lane* (or *shooter lane* or *ball launcher* or *catapult* or whatever you want to call it).
 We'll just call it the *plunger lane* in this tutorial, but again, feel free to call it whatever makes you happy.

-At this point you might be thinking, "Wha??
+At this point you might be thinking, "What??
 Why is this a thing?"
 Remember that MPF attempts to keep track of where balls are at all times.
-So even if you have a mechanically-operating spring-loaded plunger, MPF wants to know that a ball it ejected from the trough has successfully made it out and landed in the plunger lane, and it wants to know when a ball has left the plunger lane and is heading for the playfield.
+So even if you have a mechanically-operated spring-loaded plunger, MPF wants to know that a ball ejected from the trough has successfully made it out and landed in the plunger lane, and it wants to know when a ball has left the plunger lane and is heading for the playfield.

-Remember that in MPF, a ball device is anything in a pinball machine that can hold a ball, so the plunger lane is no exception.
+Again, in MPF, a ball device is anything in a pinball machine that can hold a ball, so the plunger lane is no exception.
 The exact settings you use for the plunger lane will vary depending on the type of plunger you have.
 Options include: